bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 **Warning:** Vertically centered modals are not suited for when the content is tall.
-They are best suited when the content is only one or two lines, such as Yes/No or OK/Cancel confiramtion dialogs.
+They are best suited when the content is only one or two lines, such as Yes/No or OK/Cancel confirmation dialogs.
 When the resultant modal is taller than the viewport, the modal header (and parts of the top of the modal content) will become inaccessible.
-This issue becomes more prevalant on smaller screens.
+This issue becomes more prevalent on smaller screens.

 ## Using the grid